Just outside of Boston, Massachusetts, lies a small town with a big history: Salem.

-By 1692, Salem was a hotbed of religious confusion and argumentative neighbours, with its Puritan minister, Reverend Samuel Parris, at the centre.
+By 1692, Salem was a hotbed of religious confusion and argumentative neighbors, with its Puritan minister, Reverend Samuel Parris, at the center.

 Puritans believed women were inherently sinful and susceptible to the devil because of their weak and vulnerable bodies, and therefore more likely to become witches.